run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ---
 # Preparing for a Run:ai OpenShift Installation

 The following section provides IT with the information needed to prepare for a Run:ai installation.
-This includes Third-party dependencies which must be met as well as access control that must be granted for Run:ai components.
+This includes third-party dependencies which must be met as well as access control that must be granted for Run:ai components.

 ## Create OpenShift Projects